Commentary: Expectations for reset in US-China relations must be managed

 But the added objective of securing concessions from China – on issues related to trade and intellectual property rights – poses a different challenge.

-Delivering on the latter would mean delineating key elements in China’s economic behavior that deny US companies and workers “a level playing field.”
+Delivering on the latter would mean delineating key elements in China’s economic behaviour that deny US companies and workers “a level playing field".

 Blinken is confident he can establish that connection in real-time.
 A case in point is Biden’s February exchange with Chinese President Xi Jinping, where he communicated concerns about Beijing’s “coercive and unfair” trade practices.